manu88/Sofa/doc/Sofa design notes.md

 * For each service that has the `ServiceFlag_Clone`flag set, send a message to the service to clone the state of the parent into the new child.
 * Such clone operation is entirely left to the service and Sofa does not enforce any policy regarding the cloning logic.

+#### VFSService Client clone example

-A client clone example can be found in the VFSService (around [here](https://github.com/manu88/Sofa/blob/master/projects/Sofa/kernel_task/src/VFSService.c#L235)) .
+The clone method can  be found in the VFSService  around [here](https://github.com/manu88/Sofa/blob/master/projects/Sofa/kernel_task/src/VFSService.c#L235).

+A VFSService client has the following properties:

+* A list of open files
+* The current working directory

+On clone request, the Service will simply copy the working directory and the open file list into the new process.

+On the contrary, the Process Service [ProcService](https://github.com/manu88/Sofa/blob/master/projects/Sofa/kernel_task/src/ProcService.c) will not clone any client, simply because it has no state.